PavelKhripkov/proof_of_work/README.md

 ### App architecture
 Application has classic architecture for Go projects.
 There are server service and client service.
 Redis is used as a storage because of it's TTL feature.
-Hashcash implemented as in a separate package, so it can be imported in other project and reused.
+Hashcash implemented in a separate package, so it can be imported into other projects and reused.

 There are key features of Hashcash implementation:
 * Concurrent searching for nonce.
 User of package can choose concurrency factor.
 * In-place nonce changing while searching for correct one.
 Significantly decreases consumed resources and increases searching speed.
 * User can choose the hash function to be used.
-But important that client uses the same as the server.
+But important that client uses the same one as the server.

 ### Requirements
 To run in container: